Dental drill: Torque

-Comparison of high speed and speed increasing handpieces
+Comparison of air driven and electric handpieces

-Slow speed handpiece
+Slow-speed handpiece

-Slow speed handpieces work at a much slower rate that high speed and speed-increasing handpieces, and are usually driven by rotary vane motors, instead of air turbines.
+Slow-speed handpieces work at a much slower rate than high-speed electric or air turbine handpieces.
+Slow-speed handpieces are usually driven by rotary vane motors, instead of air turbines.
 They work at a speed between 600 and 25,000 rpm.
-The internal gearings are very similar to that of a speed-increasing handpiece.
-The main difference between the two is that slow speed has internal gearing and they can use both a latch grip burr and a friction grip burr.
+The internal gearing is very similar to that of a speed-increasing handpiece.
+The main difference between the two is that slow speed has internal gearing, and they can use both a latch grip burr and a friction grip burr.

 Indications for use

 Generally used for operative procedures such as the removal of dental caries or for polishing enamel or restorative materials.
-Straight slow speed handpiece is generally indicated for the extra oral adjustment and polishing of acrylic and metals.
+A straight, slow-speed handpiece is generally indicated for the extra oral adjustment and polishing of acrylic and metal.

-Speed decreasing handpiece
+Speed-decreasing handpiece

 Designed to work at slower speeds.

 Indications for use

-The main indications for use include endodontic canal preparation, implant placement and prophylaxis.
+The main indications for use include endodontic canal preparation, implant placement, and prophylaxis.

 Endodontic canal preparation

-Endodontic canals are prepared using a slow rotating file.
-It is imperative that torque is controlled in order to prevent endodontic file separation during use.
+Endodontic canals are prepared using a slow-rotating file.
+It is imperative that torque be controlled in order to prevent endodontic file separation during use.